BigB05092007/compsai/README.md

 USD, margins/growth as fractions, multiples as plain floats (12.3 = 12.3x).
 See
 [docs/DESIGN.md](docs/DESIGN.md) for the full interface contract.

-## Methodology (interview prep)

-**Enterprise value.**
-`EV = market cap + total debt + minority interest + preferred equity − cash`.
-EV is the price of the whole business for *all* capital providers.
-Market cap only pays the common shareholders; a buyer also inherits the debt (add it), owes the minority holders of consolidated subsidiaries and the preferred holders (add them), and gets the cash (subtract it — it can be used to pay down the debt on day one).
-Because EV belongs to all capital providers, it is compared with metrics that are also *before* interest: revenue and EBITDA.
-Equity value, by contrast, is compared with metrics *after* interest: net income / EPS and book value.

-**EV / Revenue.** How many dollars of enterprise value the market pays per dollar of sales.
-Useful when EBITDA is negative or distorted (early-stage software) and for a quick sanity check across sectors; blunt because it ignores margins.

-**EV / EBITDA.** The workhorse trading multiple.
-EBITDA = operating income + depreciation and amortisation approximates pre-tax operating cash flow, is unaffected by capital structure (before interest) and by tax jurisdiction (before tax), and by accounting choices about the useful lives of assets (before D&A).
-A higher multiple means the market expects more growth, better margins, or lower risk than the peers.
-It is meaningless when EBITDA ≤ 0 and suspect above ~100x, so those values are shown but excluded from the statistics.

-**P / E.** Share price ÷ diluted earnings per share (TTM).
-An *equity* multiple: what shareholders pay per dollar of the profit that belongs to them, after interest and tax.
-Distorted by leverage, one-time items and tax rates, which is why EV/EBITDA is usually the lead multiple for industrials — but P/E is what the press and most investors quote.

-**Banks: P / E and P / TBV.** For a bank, debt (deposits, borrowings) is the raw material of the business rather than a financing choice, so EV and EBITDA have no meaning.
-Banks are valued on equity metrics: P/E, and price to *tangible* book value — common equity minus goodwill and intangibles (preferred stock is taken out too, since the share price belongs to common holders), i.e. the hard capital the bank holds.
-A bank earning above its cost of equity trades above 1x TBV; the gap versus peers reflects return on tangible equity and risk.

-**Trailing twelve months (TTM).** The last four quarters, so every company is measured over the same recent window regardless of fiscal year end:
-`TTM = latest fiscal year + year-to-date this year − year-to-date last year`, taken from the newest 10-Q. Balance-sheet items (debt, cash) are simply the latest balance sheet.

-**Why outliers stay in the table but leave the statistics.** A negative EV/EBITDA or a 500x P/E is real information about that company (it lost money, or earnings collapsed) but it is not a benchmark; averaging it in would swing the median the whole analysis rests on.
-So the value is displayed with a note, and the mean/median/quartiles are computed only over "meaningful" values.
-The same rule is coded twice on purpose — in Python (`valuation.is_meaningful`) and in Excel (the stat-eligible helper columns) — so both agree.

-**Peer statistics and the football field.** Mean, median, 25th and 75th percentile of each multiple across the peers (the target is excluded from its own benchmark).
-The football field applies the 25th and 75th percentile multiples to the target's own metric — e.g. implied EV = peer EV/EBITDA × target EBITDA — then bridges back to an implied share price (EV − debt − minority − preferred + cash, ÷ shares).
-Each bar is the range of prices the peers imply; the current price line shows whether the stock sits inside it.

-**Grounded AI commentary.** Claude never sees a number it could invent: it is given the extracted MD&A / Risk Factors text and a table of the company's multiples versus the peer median, and must return JSON only.
-Every normalisation item carries a verbatim quote of fewer than 15 words; the code checks each quote against the filing and marks it `verified` (or not) in the Commentary sheet.
-The premium/discount view must cite the multiples table and the filing's own growth, margin and risk language.

 ## Project structure